 - Camp.GirlScoutsRV.org/Rentals – Girl Scouts can rent any of our camp properties and facilities for troop use.

-- Girl Scout Trip–Request to Plan Form – This form is required three years to six months prior to extended overnight trips, international trips, regional trips, trips with multiple troops or service units, and high risk activities.
+- Girl Scout Travel Request Form – This form is required for extended overnight trips, international trips, regional trips, trips with multiple troops or service units, and high risk activities, and should be submitted at least six months prior to travel.

 - Sample Budget Worksheet and Financial Agreement – This document will help you learn how much your trip will cost.

-- Planning for Trip Safety Guide – A detailed guide on planning girl supervision, training girls on the buddy system, dressing for outdoors, and creating emergency plans.
+- Planning for Trip Safety Guide – A detailed guide on planning girl supervision, training Girl Scouts on the buddy system, dressing for outdoors, and creating emergency plans.

-- Health, Safety, and Using Safety-Wise – This article outlines how to use Safety-Wise and Safety Activity Checkpoints.
+- Health, Safety, and Using Safety Activity Checkpoints – This article outlines how to use Safety Activity Checkpoints.

 - Sleeping Arrangement Guidelines – This guide helps minimize any unwanted behavior or feelings around sleeping environments.

-- Annual Parent/Guardian Permission Slip – This form must be collected for basic trips that are less than four hours drive, two nights or less, and not considered high-risk activities.
+- Annual Parent/Guardian Permission Slip – This form must be collected for basic trips that are less than a four hour drive, two nights or less, and not considered high-risk activities.

 - Troop Activity Parent/Guardian Permission Slip – Use this form for all trips where the Annual Parent/Guardian Permission Slip will not suffice.

-- Medication Information Form – Parents/guardians of girls with medications must document medication information and give permission to dispense.
+- Medication Information Form – Parents/guardians of Girl Scouts with medications must document medication information and give permission to dispense.

-- Allergy and Anaphylaxis Action Plan – Parents/guardians of girls with allergies must documents allergy types.
+- Allergy and Anaphylaxis Action Plan – Parents/guardians of Girl Scouts with allergies must documents allergy types.

 - Sample Participant Behavior Contract – This optional contract gives everyone a chance to collaborate on travel expectations.